-- In general, Finns follow rules promptly.
+In general, Finns follow rules promptly.
 Not obeying rules usually results in a warning or a penalty fine.

 Are you coming to Laurea as an exchange student?
 International exchange students coming to study at Laurea campuses in the city of Espoo (Laurea Leppävaara and Laurea Otaniemi) and city of Vantaa (Laurea Tikkurila) can apply for accommodation from HOAS student housing association and different sources from the private markets.

 Each student is responsible for applying for accommodation independently.
 We strongly recommend to find appartment before arriving to Finland.
 Make sure you have a place to stay for your first few nights in Finland.

 Please notice that the apartment situation in the Helsinki Metropolitan Area is extremely difficult and thus it is important to start looking for accommodation as soon as possible and preferably from several different sources!
 When you receive a housing offer, we strongly advise you to take it.

 For exchange students, HOAS provides furnished flats.
-This service is tailor-made to ensure that there are furnished apartments available for exchange students who stay in the region only for one term or one academic year.
+This service is tailor-made to ensure that there are furnished apartments available for exchange students who stay in the region for one term or for one full academic year.
 In the Helsinki region, the rental level is high and it is difficult to find affordable furnished flats for this kind of short term needs.

-The amount of the HOAS apartments for exchange students in Helsinki area is not sufficient for all exchange students.
-There are around 850 HOAS apartments reserved for exchange students in the region.
-Around 60 % of the exchange students of the region live in these apartments.
+Due to the large number of applicants, housing is not guaranteed to all applicants, especially in the autumn semester.
+Around 60 % of the exchange students of the region live in HOAS apartments.
 Especially in the beginning of the autumn term, HOAS cannot offer housing for all applicants.
 If you receive a housing offer from HOAS, we strongly advise you to take it - you will get only one housing offer from HOAS!
-Please notice that if you do get an apartment from HOAS you cannot move into it before mid-August (for the autumn semester) so plan your arrival accordingly.
-For more information on locations, rents, forms of housing etc., please see the HOAS web pages.
+For more information on locations, rents, forms of housing etc., please see the HOAS exchange student housing web pages.

 What does HOAS rent include?